 What is a Vertical Datum?
 A vertical datum is a set of constants that defines a system for comparing elevations.
 If someone were to measure to measure the height of the ground you are standing on, they would need a point of reference, or a zero (0.0) point, to measure from.
 But where is that zero point?
 A vertical datum establishes a consistent zero point so elevations can be compared with one another even if the elevation measurements are taken by different people at different times or in different parts of the state.

 When is the Vertical Datum Changing?
-Elevations in NAVD 88 for floodplain management and flood insurance purposes (e.g., elevation certificates) in Broward County should be used as of August 18, 2014, the effective date of the flood maps.
-In preparation for the change, Environmental Engineering and Licensing began requiring the new datum for surveys and plans submitted with applications beginning on January 30, 2011.
+Elevations in NAVD 88 for floodplain management and flood insurance purposes (e.g., elevation certificates) in Broward County should be used as of August 18, 2014, the effective date of the current flood maps.
+In preparation for that change, Environmental Engineering and Licensing began requiring the new datum for surveys and plans submitted with applications beginning on January 30, 2011.

 Points to Know:

-- Instead of relying on “mean sea level” to determine the elevation of a point, Broward County will utilize the sophisticated elevation reference system for the North American continent.
+- Instead of relying on “mean sea level” to determine the elevation of a point, Broward County utilizes the sophisticated elevation reference system for the North American continent.
 Eventually, all cities and counties in North America will use this same network of vertical reference points to support many diversified uses.

 - Broward County databases will retain information in both the NGVD 29 and the NAVD 88 vertical datums in order to maintain historical data.

 - A conversion application is available so that users can readily convert elevation data from NAVD 88 to NGVD 29, and vice versa.
-You will be able to compare “apples to apples” using the free conversion software VERTCON.
+You are able to compare “apples to apples” using the free conversion software VERTCON.
 In addition, FEMA has computed an average conversion factor for Broward County of minus 1.51 (-1.51) that may be used to provide a more rough conversion between the two datums.
 Please see the NAVD Conversion Factor Letter for an explanation.

 - It is always more precise to convert elevations from the more accurate NAVD 88 vertical datum to the NGVD 29 vertical datum.
 Because of inherent flaws in the NGVD 29 datum, values converted from NGVD 29 to NAVD 88 will not exceed the accuracy of the source data.
 If exacting elevations are required, a new survey utilizing NAVD 88 values should be considered.